-Join many around the world learning just 2 mishnayot a day and finish Shas in under 6 years.
+Join thousands around the world learning just 2 mishnayot a day and finish Shas in under 6 years.

 Nedarim refer to vows through which one makes objects forbidden to themselves or other people.
 The way this is normally done is by declaring that the object is forbidden like a korban.
 We learn in the first Mishnah that other declarations can be defined as a neder even if the terminology was not as expected.
 The first of these is the yad, where the expression is cut short prematurely.
 The second is the kinui which is the focus of this issue.

 The second Mishnah provides examples of kinuim.
 The first is that instead of stating that the object is forbidden like a korban, the term konam, konach or konas was used instead.
 The Bartenura explains that these terms are from other languages that have the same meaning as korban.
 Since people use these terms to refer to a korban, the neder would take effect.

 The Gemara (10a) however records a debate regarding kinui nedarim.
 R' Yochanan understands, like the Bartenura above, that these are terms from other languages.
 R' Shimon ben Lakish however explains that these were extra terms that the Chachamim introduced to qualify as a neder.
 The Chachamim preferred these terms to be used in place of "korban".
 The Gemara explains that the concern was that one would say korban la'Hashem, as is frequently written in the Torah, or simply say la'Hashem, thereby using Hashem's name in vain.